Shazil-we/24K-2521-PF-LAB02/README.md

 # PF_LAB2_ASSIGNMENT-
-lab assignment for programming fundamentals class
+PF lab 02 assignment
+Hey there!
+I am Shazil and I have done Intermediate from Delhi College